 All courses, exclusive of language courses, available to master's degree-seeking students at Union may potentially count toward distributional area credits required for the degree.
 Determination of applicability of any course outside of online offerings designed specifically to fulfill MASJ distributional requirements is up to the discretion of the field and faculty advisor.

 General Electives

 All courses, exclusive of language courses, available to master's degree-seeking students at Union may potentially be counted towards the general electives required for the degree.
-Determination of applicability of any course outside of online offerings designed specifically to fulfill MASJ distributional requirements is up to the discretion of the field and faculty advisor.
+Guided readings (see below) may only fulfill general elective requirements.